 In Galatians 6:10, for example, Paul tells the churches in Galatia:

-Along the same lines, James writes in James 1:27:
+James writes something fairly similar in James 1:27:

-Note in this verse how no less a thing than “religious worship” is summed up as the performance of just two kinds of act, one of which is to help people in need.
-Of course, this shouldn’t be taken to mean that helping people and keeping morally pure is all that is involved in the Christian faith.
+Note in this verse how no less a thing than ‘religious worship’ is summed up as the performance of just two kinds of act, one of which is to help people in need.
+Of course, this shouldn’t be taken to mean that helping people and keeping morally pure is all that is involved in Christian living.
 There is clearly hyperbole in James’s statement.
 Nevertheless, this verse strongly underlines the importance of giving help to those who need it.

 A multitude of other Bible passages also teach us to love and do good to people.

-Importantly, there are many ways in which people are treated badly that result from customs and habits of different cultures and societies around the world.
+Importantly, there are many ways in which people are treated badly because of the customs and habits that come from the culture they live in.
 So if we are to do good to people, this will inevitably at times involve trying to change these customs and habits.
-And this will mean trying to make the world a better place.

-In a nutshell, it is not possible for Christians to love people wholeheartedly, without in some respects aiming to make the world a better place.
+In a nutshell, it is not possible for Christians to love people wholeheartedly without in some respects trying to oppose social evils.

 An aid to evangelism

-Thirdly, in some ways trying to improve the world actually helps spread the good news of Christ.
+Thirdly, in some ways, trying to combat social evils and similar problems actually helps spread the good news of Christ.

-Ironically, those Christians who downplay making the world a better place because they think we should be focusing exclusively on things like evangelism, are actually hindering evangelistic efforts.
+Ironically, those Christians who downplay combating social evils because they think we should be focusing exclusively on things like evangelism are actually hindering evangelistic efforts.

 When we don’t do this, it often puts non-Christians off the gospel.
 And that is exactly what we would expect.

-For example, if a non-Christian is distressed about the problem of human trafficking, and then they see Christians who seem not to be interested in doing anything about it, they will probably be put off the Christian faith.
-Or if someone is enthusiastic about tackling climate change, and then they see Christians brushing aside the scientific consensus on this issue, it will probably push them further away from the salvation that is in Jesus.
+For example, if a non-Christian is distressed about the problem of human trafficking, and then they see Christians who seem not to be supportive of doing anything about it, they will probably be put off the Christian faith.
+Or if someone is enthusiastic about tackling climate change, and they see Christians brushing aside the scientific consensus on this issue, it will probably push them further away from the salvation that is in Jesus.

 We need not only to proclaim the good news to people but also to try, where reasonably possible, to attract them to the Christian faith.

-Of course, we must never compromise on our values, and standing firm on these will inevitably mean that many non-Christians are offended by what we believe.
+Of course, we must never compromise on our values, and standing firm on these will certainly mean that many non-Christians are offended by what we believe.
 However, in areas where no compromise is involved, we should go out of our way to make the Christian faith seem like something people want to be part of.
-And siding with those who are aiming to make the world better is an important aspect of this.
+And siding with those who are trying to combat social evils is an important part of this.

 SUMMING UP

-There is, then, a balance to be struck on how much emphasis Christians should put on trying to make the world a better place.
+To sum up, there is a balance to be struck on how much emphasis Christians should put on trying to combat social evils.

 Too much of this, and the importance of salvation by faith in Christ can be eclipsed.
 Too little of it, and love and the effectiveness of evangelism are reduced.